-What Is A Botox Injection?
+What Is A Botulinum Injection?

 Table of Contents

 More injections may be administered if larger areas are being treated.
-It typically only takes a few minutes to receive Botox injections.
+It typically only takes a few minutes to receive Botulinum injections.
 It is recommended that aspirin as well as anti-inflammatory medications such as ibuprofen be discontinued two weeks prior to receiving an injection.

 The botulinum toxin prevents signal transmission from nerves that regulate muscle movement and this causes the temporary relaxation of the targeted muscles.
 In some cases, results become evident almost immediately following the injections, while in other cases, it may take between three and ten days for the medication to take effect.
 Patients have reported effects that last for up to three to six months, in some cases.
-However, individuals who are suffering from chronic conditions (e.g., persistent headaches) often receive Botox injections every two to three months.
+However, individuals who are suffering from chronic conditions (e.g., persistent headaches) often receive Botulinum injections every two to three months.
 Chronic conditions usually require that several doses of the botulinum toxin be administered to different areas before the effects are felt.

 Possible side effects that may be experienced after the injection include: